MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-siem.md

 ### Step 1 – Configure a new SIEM Agent in parallel to your existing agent

 1. In the Cloud App Security portal, go to Security Extensions page.
 1. In the SIEM Agents tab, click on [add a new SIEM agent](siem.md), and use the wizard to configure the connection details to your SIEM.

-    >[!NOTE]
+For example, you can create a new SIEM agent with the following configuration:
+    - **Protocol**: TCP
+    - **Remote host**: Any machine where you can listen to a port.
+For example, a simple solution would to use the same machine as the agent and set the remote host IP address to 127.0.0.1
+    - **Port**: Any port you can listen to on the remote host machine

+    > [!NOTE]
-    >This agent should run in parallel to the existing one, so network configuration might not be identical.
+    > This agent should run in parallel to the existing one, so network configuration might not be identical.

 1. In the wizard, configure the Data Types to include **only Activities** and apply the same activity filter that was used in your original SIEM agent (if it exists).
 1. Save the settings.